mmonty1960/ksemaw/README.md

 kSEMAWc can be installed in different ways:  copying the 64bit Windows10 executable version folder or compiling the source files in Linux or Windows OS.

+The installation of the precompiled Windows executable simply consists in:

+• download the zipped file from https://github.com/mmonty1960/ksemawc

+• extract the folder Workspace to any position on the user hard disk

+• create a shortcut to the ksemawc.exe file contained in Workspace\qtSource\kSEMAWc\bin

 License:
 The code source files are distributed as open source software under the GNU General Public License as published by the Free Software Foundation version 3.